Skip site navigation (1)Skip section navigation (2)

 * :bandwidth=VALUE: set the representation's bandwidth to a given value

-* :pdur=VALUE: increase the duration of this period by the given dura-
+* :pdur=VALUE: sets the duration of the associated period to VALUE sec-

 riod=X:xlink=Z:pdur=Y

-* :duration=VALUE: override target DASH segment duration for this input
+* :ddur=VALUE: override target DASH segment duration to VALUE seconds

 * :xlink=VALUE: set the xlink value for the period containing this ele-